CHATTER: A Character Attribution Dataset for Narrative Understanding

 Tropes can also relate to inanimate objects, events, locations or the environment.
 We focus only on character tropes in our work.
 The scope of a trope can vary greatly.
 Some tropes like \textit{PetTheDog} (villain performing an act of kindness) are portrayed over short contexts, typically a single scene, whereas others like \textit{HiddenDepths} (revealing unexpected talents as the story progresses) are portrayed over a longer context.
 The attribution model should be able to extract information from different points in the narrative and reason over it to identify the portrayed tropes.

 We use the character trope labels of TVTropes\footnote{\url{https://tvtropes.org}}.
 TVTropes is a community-driven website, similar to Wikipedia, that catalogs tropes with definitions and examples.
 Fans of a creative work discuss and post tropes they identify in the narrative.
+Each trope has a dedicated page which contains its definition, illustrations, and portrayal examples from TV shows, movies, literature, animation, video games, and print media.
+TVTropes moderators ensure that the fan-edited content is correct.
+We collect the trope annotations from TVTropes to build the \dataset{} dataset.

-The character trope annotations we collect from TVTropes are those \textit{perceived} by the reader and not the \textit{actual} tropes intended by the creator.
-Since there is no quality control or quantifiable agreement on the published content, we treat the TVTropes data as a noisy source of character attribution.
+It is important to note that the character trope annotations we collect from TVTropes are those \textit{perceived} by the reader.
+These might not align with the \textit{actual} tropes intended by the creator.
+Since there is no quantifiable agreement on the published content, we treat the TVTropes data as a noisy source of character attribution.